-- (a) Ensure that new development applies the principles of ecologically sustainable development ("ESD"). - (b) Reduce the impacts from development on the environment. - (c) Reduce the use of resources in development and by development over its effective life. - (d) Reduce the cause and impacts of the urban heat island effect. - (f) Promote the use of renewable energy sources and materials to reduce the use of resources, and the generation pollution and waste resulting from development activity. - (g) Encourage improved environmental performance through the voluntary use of industry recognised building rating tools. - (h) Encourage energy and water efficiency and water recycling in non BASIX affected development. - (i) Reduce the amount of construction and demolition waste, and waste generated in the operation of a development going to landfill. - (j) Ensure waste from within developments can be collected and disposed in a manner that is healthy, efficient, minimises disruption to amenity, and is conducive to the overall minimisation of waste generated. - (k) Facilitate the delivery of the City's targets for sustainable urban renewal by encouraging development to connect to the City's Green Infrastructure. - Note: Residential development is addressed by BASIX.
+- Ensure that new development applies the principles of ecologically sustainable development ("ESD"). - (b) Reduce the impacts from development on the environment. - (c) Reduce the use of resources in development and by development over its effective life. - (d) Reduce the cause and impacts of the urban heat island effect. - (f) Promote the use of renewable energy sources and materials to reduce the use of resources, and the generation pollution and waste resulting from development activity. - (g) Encourage improved environmental performance through the voluntary use of industry recognised building rating tools, such as NABERS and Green Star. - Encourage energy and water efficiency and water recycling in non BASIX affected development. - (i) Reduce the amount of waste disposed of at landfill from construction, demolition and operation. - (j) Ensure waste from within developments can be collected and disposed in a manner that is healthy, efficient, minimises disruption to amenity, and is conducive to the overall minimisation of waste generated. - (k) Facilitate the delivery of the City's targets for sustainable urban renewal by encouraging development to connect to the City's Green Infrastructure.

+Note: Residential development is addressed by BASIX.
 The provisions of this DCP in relation to reducing greenhouse gas emissions, reducing potable water use, or improving the thermal comfort in the use of a dwelling, do not apply to BASIX affected development.